Note

 Packaging an SFML app as an app bundle on macOS is relatively straightforward.
 You just need to copy the necessary frameworks into the app bundle.

-If you want to see a working example, check out my aegyo project.
-It’s cross-platform SFML app for learning Korean Hangul.
+If you want to see a working example, check out my vroom project.
+It is a 2D drift racing game that uses SFML 3 and CMake.
+The CI/CD pipeline builds the app for macOS, Linux, and Windows.